BundestagAI/.github/profile/README.md

 ### Core features

 Unlock the potential of intelligent insights from the Bundestag with **bundestag.ai**.
-Here's an overview of its most important features.
+Here's an overview of its core features.

 #### Modern Tooling